-- 8.2.1 Customer communication requires that communication with customers includes providing information relating to products and services, handling enquiries, contracts or orders, including changes, obtaining customer feedback relating to products and services, including customer complaints, handling or controlling customer property, and establishing specific requirements for contingency actions, when relevant. - 8.2.2 Determining the requirements for products and services requires that when determining the requirements for the products and services to be offered to customers, the organization must ensure that the requirements for the products and services are defined, including any applicable statutory and regulatory requirements, as well as those considered necessary by the organization.
-Furthermore, the organization must determine that it can meet the claims for the products and services it offers.
+8.2.1 Customer communication requires that communication with customers includes providing information relating to products and services, handling enquiries, contracts or orders, including changes, obtaining customer feedback relating to products and services, including customer complaints, handling or controlling customer property, and establishing specific requirements for contingency actions, when relevant.

+8.2.2 Determining the requirements for products and services requires that when determining the requirements for the products and services to be offered to customers, the organization must ensure that the requirements for the products and services are defined, including any applicable statutory and regulatory requirements, as well as those considered necessary by the organization.
+The organization must determine that it can meet the claims for the products and services it offers.
+It also must ensure that special requirements of the products and services are determined and operational risks (e.g., new technology, ability and capacity to provide, short delivery time frame) have been identified.